electron/governance/wg-upgrades/guide_to_upgrades.md

    if (source == blink::mojom::ConsoleMessageSource::kSecurity)
 ```

 and then stage and commit this file.
-It's important to let reviewers and other rotation members know why you made this change, so you should reference the CL in this commit to Electron.
+It's important to let reviewers and other working group members know why you made this change, so you should reference the CL in this commit to Electron.
 Each CL has a copy/pasteable string available, which can be found here:

 <img width="1553" alt="Screen Shot 2021-11-24 at 9 51 23 PM" src="https://user-images.githubusercontent.com/2036040/143311263-e568b9b2-8a56-4d20-8421-893d17c02f87.png">